SAFE CONGREGATION POLICY

 Child care providers paid on an hourly basis must have:

 - Completed a screening application and have been interviewed before assuming their duties

 - Received written information designed to prevent child abuse

 - Read, understood, and signed the Code of Ethics

 - Additionally, all child care providers in a supervisory role must have attended at least 1 training session on child abuse put on by, or approved by, the RE Committee or the Board of Trustees

 Criminal background checks will be conducted for all paid adult staff prior to hiring or contract signing, and for adult teachers working with the children and youth.
 In the case of paid staff, information will be shared with the Human Resources Committee and Board of Trustees as appropriate.

-At least 1 teacher or childcare provider shall be present during classes for children and youth.
-In addition, whenever possible, there shall be 2 adults per classroom.
-In the event that there is only 1 adult, there must be at least 2 children/youth in the classroom and the classroom area must be visible to another adult.
-On outings with groups of children or youth, whenever possible, there shall be at least 2 adults present, but if only 1 adult is available then there must be at least 2 children/youth present.
-Exceptions to this guideline (for example, to transport children from 1 location to another) require written permission from parents.
+For religious education classes, whenever possible we have 2 adults per classroom.
+In the event that there is only 1 adult, there must be at least 2 children/youth and the classroom area must be visible to another adult.
+Exceptions to this guideline (for example, to transport children from one location to another) require written permission from parents.
 On overnight events, there must be at least 2 adults present without exception.